Short Story Contest – Undecided

 EDIT: Here are the winners of our short story competition:

 - Das Salz in der Suppe von Vera Heinrich

 Congratulations to the authors and thanks to all other Clickworkers for making their votes!

-After clicking on the links beyond the first sentences of the stories you will be forwarded to the full blog articles.
-Here you can also make your votes.
+The links below the first sentences of the stories link to the individual blog articles.
+There you can vote for the stories.

 Have fun reading!

 Night at the Carnival

 |I was twenty-one that night in Archer Park.
 It was a Friday in late September, a travelling carnival had come to town and rested on the otherwise mute and deserted spot.||Der Kaffee roch so intensiv, als wären die Kaffeebohnen gerade frisch gemahlen worden.
 Irene saß in einem kleinen Café am Bahnhof und genoss diesen starken Duft in der Hoffnung auf mehr Konzentration.||The faces around the table were all looking at him, waiting for the decision to be made.
 They all owed their jobs to him, yet he knew few regarded him in much esteem.
 A lucky politician was how he had been labelled.
 What nonsense||Der herzhafte Duft von Liebstöckl und Majoran durchdringt die feuchte Küchenluft.
 Mutter steht am Kohleofen und rührt im großen Emailletopf.
 So wie sie es die letzten 50 Jahre tat.|